Thailand says wraps up trafficking probe, rights groups sceptical

 “We hope the United States will consider to put our country, which is in Tier 3, to a better tier,” Aek told Reuters.

-Police in neighboring Malaysia last month discovered 139 graves in jungle camps used by suspected smugglers and traffickers.
+Police in neighbouring Malaysia last month discovered 139 graves in jungle camps used by suspected smugglers and traffickers.
 They say some 12 officers are being investigated.

-Reporting by Aukkarapon Niyomyat in BANGKOK; Additional reporting by Praveen Menon in KUALA LUMPUR; Writing by Amy Sawitta Lefevre; Editing by Nick Macfie
+(Reporting by Aukkarapon Niyomyat in BANGKOK; Additional reporting by Praveen Menon in KUALA LUMPUR; Writing by Amy Sawitta Lefevre; Editing by Nick Macfie)